 The main symptom of fibromyalgia that nearly everyone is familiar with is pain.
 Fibromyalgia sufferers cope with widespread pain, aching, and stiffness throughout their bodies, particularly in the muscles, tendons, and joints.
-What people may not know, unless they have someone close to them affected by the condition, is that there is a laundry list of additional symptoms that a person with fibromyalgia has to cope with depending on the day.
-Poor sleep quality, anxiety, depression, mental fog or cloudiness, migraines, headaches, irritable bowel syndrome, restless leg syndrome, and others are the types of things that can be present at any point.
+In addition, there is a laundry list of other symptoms that a person with fibromyalgia has to cope with.
+Poor sleep quality, anxiety, depression, fibro fog, migraines, and others can be present at any point.

 Fibromyalgia Lifestyle Changes that Help You to Cope

 Managing the many symptoms of fibromyalgia from day to day can require a diligent effort.
-Sometimes, changes must be made in order to adapt to changing symptoms and to minimize exposure to the things that can make symptoms feel much worse.
+Sometimes, changes must be made to adapt to changing symptoms and to prevent the symptoms from getting worse.
 Taking action can be empowering for those who live with fibromyalgia and gives you an element of control over managing their health.

 - Create an optimal sleep environment by keeping your bedroom cool and dark.
 You can try sleeping with a fan to keep air circulating and create a bit of white noise.
 Eliminate light sources by using blackout curtains and blocking LED lights from televisions, modems, alarm clocks, etc.